Synchronizing Sites with Usync

 /pub/yot/ninam, between the current host, to the hosts

-taubetmo, while preserving the directory structure remotely (take note, that there must be no spaces between the hosts specification, due to the
+taubetmo, while preserving the directory structure remotely, run the following command.
+Take note, that there must be no spaces between the hosts specification, due to the

 $ usync /pub/yot/ninam/ tarupam,taubetmo